maosnhehe/RIPR/README.md

 dataset:

-  VR dataset, which can be constructed by downsampling the original dataset. can be download in data/ from xxx.
+  VR dataset, which can be constructed by downsampling the original dataset. can be download in data/ from https://pan.baidu.com/s/1B6Equ5Us1Dlod94IGi6K9w, whose password is umzg.
 For example, data/vr_market1501/query/XXX

 train: